-On notification of a Category 1a stranding, the Disaster Management Control Centre will instruct local area law enforcement officials to proceed directly to the location, verify the call, and secure the site.
+On notification of a Category 1a stranding, the DRMC's Disaster Operations Centre (DOC) will instruct local area law enforcement officials to proceed directly to the location, verify the call, and secure the site.
 On arrival, local law enforcement officials will:

-- · Communicate directly with members of the small response team - Current status - Exact location of the animal - Whether the animal has been attended to and by whom - · Access points to the animal - Administer the recovery position to the animal, (if not yet done), ensure airways are clear and keep the animal wet, in accordance with the National Policy and Response Strategy - Prevent unauthorised individuals or the public gaining access to the animal - Await arrival of the response team
+- Communicate directly with members of the small response team - Current status - Exact location of the animal - o Whether the animal has been attended to and by whom - Access points to the animal - Administer the recovery position to the animal, (if not yet done), ensure airways are clear and keep the animal wet, in accordance with the Whale Stranding Sign 10 Key Points. - Prevent unauthorised individuals or the public gaining access to the animal - Await arrival of the response team